List of association football players capped by two senior national teams: Eligibility

-In the 20th century, FIFA allowed a player to represent any national team, as long as the player held citizenship of that country.
+In the 20th century, FIFA allowed a player to play for any national team, as long as the player held nationality of that country.
 In 2004, in reaction to the growing trend towards naturalisation of foreign players in some countries, FIFA implemented a significant new ruling that requires a player to demonstrate a "clear connection" to any country they wish to represent.
 Under the rules, in order for a player to switch nationalities, a player must not have played in a competitive fixture (that is, can only have played in friendlies for the first country), and FIFA approval is necessary.

 In 2021, FIFA published a new set of rules, updating the rules for changes of nationalities.
 While previously, players were able to switch only if they had appeared in friendly fixture(s) for the first nation, with the growing trend of competitive fixtures such as the Nations League replacing many friendly fixtures, the change was made.
 Under the new regulations, players can switch national teams, even if they have played in an official competition for the first nation (unless the match was in the tournament phases of the World Cup or a continental competition), provided they played in three or fewer competitive matches and the appearance(s) occurred before the player turned 21.
 These changes were intended to prevent the 'stockpiling' of players.
 If a player is 21 or over, the previous rule remains in place: to be eligible for a switch, any appearance(s) must have been in non-competitive fixtures.